 This Electronic Information Systems Security policy provides the guiding principles and responsibilities of all members of the University required to safeguard its information systems.
 Other supporting University policies, procedures and guidelines will give greater detail on specific subject areas.

-Computing Services will lead the University commitment to deliver a successful implementation of Information Security Management but this will only be possible if all members of the University community are aware of, and carry, out their own personal responsibilities.
+The Digital, Data & Technology Group will lead the University commitment to deliver a successful implementation of Information Security Management but this will only be possible if all members of the University community are aware of, and carry, out their own personal responsibilities.

 1.1 Purpose of Policy